 What's Next?
+AP Physics 1-2, AP Physics C, AP Chemistry, AP Biology, AP Environmental

-Physics 1-2 AP, Physics C AP, Chemistry AP, Biology AP, Environmental Science AP, or 4th year of science
+Science, or 4th year science

-Physics H/PreAP is the study of physical principles, which govern the behavior of matter.
+Physics Honors is the study of physical principles, which govern the behavior of matter.
 It includes mechanics, electricity, magnetism, thermodynamics, kinetic theory, electromagnetic radiation, optics, and atomic and nuclear physics.
 In introducing fundamental physical concepts emphasis will be placed on the use of mathematics in formulating physical principles and in problem solving; thus a strong math background is necessary.

-Physics 1 AP 20615B (second year)
+20615B AP Physics 1 (second year)